 Once upon a time, teachers could curate the material they deemed meaningful for their students to learn.
 Without fear of time constraints, they would watch their students soak up knowledge like a sponge.
 That is, until the No Child Left Behind (NCLB) initiative triggered a big push for the adoption of a school-wide reading basal, a preset curriculum meant to strengthen students’ command of reading, vocabulary and linguistic concepts.

-Now, we’re teaching in a world where the content you’re teaching -- from the basal your school adopted five years ago -- may not match the rigor on your state’s assessment.
+Now, we’re in a world where the content you’re teaching -- from the reading basal your school adopted five years ago -- may not match the rigor on your state’s assessment.
 As states look to refine the way they assess the mastery of standards, production companies are playing catch-up, revising their materials to reflect statewide changes.
 Even then, your school may still be under the five-year contract for the basal format you are currently using, which means your school’s requisite texts may not be as in-depth as you’d ideally like.

 This leads to the question: Should I stop teaching from the basal?
 The short answer is no.